NexPlayer/iOS-SDK/advanced.md

 In addition to providing different levels of quality, the tracks associated with a video stream can also provide different types of content (for example, different camera angles).
 These tracks are labeled with custom attributes.

 Custom attributes consist of key/value pairs, and zero or more may be associated with any given track.
-Each unique combination of custom attributes makes up oneattribute set.
+Each unique combination of custom attributes makes up one attribute set.
 The list of possible attribute sets available for a given stream can be found in `NXMediaStreamInfo::customAttrSets`.

-You may limit the selection of tracks to only those that share a particular set of custom attributes by specifying the set of key/value pairs as an NSDictionary in thetrackAttrargument.
+You may limit the selection of tracks to only those that share a particular set of custom attributes by specifying the set of key/value pairs as an NSDictionary in the track Attr argument.

 > **Note** This is an asynchronous operation that completes in the background.
 When it is finished, the NXPlayerDelegate::completedAsyncCmdSetMediaStreamWithResult: method of the delegate will be called (and the result argument will indicate success or failure).